Yes, finding a good website traffic tracker for your website is harder. Some traffic tracking tools are unreliable and while others are unstable.

 W3Counter has three subscription packages.
 Depending on the subscription package, you would receive different features and limitations.
 Click here to visit W3Counter.com.

 Clicky is a comprehensive web traffic analytics tool and one of the alternatives to Google Analytics.
-I have used Clicky for tracking and analyzing conversions on a few of my marketing websites a long time ago.
+I used Clicky for tracking and analyzing conversions on a few of my marketing websites a long time ago.

 Features of Clicky: